Genbox/SimpleS3/src/SimpleS3.Extensions.Wasabi/README.md

 To use it, add a reference to [Genbox.SimpleS3.Extensions.Wasabi](https://www.nuget.org/packages/Genbox.SimpleS3.Extensions.Wasabi)

 ### Using Microsoft.Extensions.DependencyInjection
-If you are using [Microsoft's dependency injection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/) (recommended), then you can use it like so:
+If you are using [Microsoft's dependency injection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/) (recommended), then you can use it like this:

 ```csharp
 ServiceCollection services = new ServiceCollection();